Name: J. Patrick Harrington

 J and Astronomy

-Over the years, I have made constant use of `J', a terse computer language.
+Over the years, I have made constant use of "J", a terse computer language.

 A Song

 From the old Mathematical Society of London, we have the Astronomer's Drinking Song, which seems to have been sung at a meeting around 1800.
 It's too good to be forgotten.
 The history can be found in "A Budget of Paradoxes" by Augustus de Morgan.
-(Here is the plain text.)

-NOT Astronomy
+---- NOT Astronomy -----

 Here are a few souvenirs of Siebenburgen.
 In the 11th century, Germans emigrated to Transylvania where they settled, built cities, and maintained a separate identity in the land they called "Siebenburgen".
 These so-called "Transylvanian Saxons" have now mostly emigrated back to Germany, unwilling to lose their identity in communist Romania and its aftermath.
 But the strange medieval character of the Transylvanian cities remains a witness to their history.
-Here are a few images from my visit in August 1995.

-(Compare the tower with this19th century print.)
+(Compare the tower with this 19th century print.)

 The quintessential Saxon city was Hermannstadt (Sibiu).
 The dormer windows in the roofs seem to regard you with sleepy eyes, while the arched openings turn buildings into Bosch-like creatures.